miaodai/miaodai.github.io/_pages/home.md

 I am a [Postdoctoral Researcher](https://www.cee-m.fr/member/dai-miao/) at the [Center for Environmental Economics - Montpellier](https://www.cee-m.fr/) (CEE-M).
 I obtained my Ph.D. in Economics from [McGill University](https://www.mcgill.ca/), Canada, in 2023.

-I am a resource and environmental economist.
-I study various resource market distortions and their impacts on firms’ behaviour and the environment!
-My doctoral research focuses on two distinct market distortions: the influence of lobby groups in the international waste market and the presence of cross-ownership in the nonrenewable/renewable resource sector.
-Currently, I am investigating the role of critical minerals and their recycling in the transition to clean energy.
+As an applied microeconomist, my primary research interests lie in environmental and resource economics, industrial organization, international trade, and dynamic games.
+My doctoral research focused on various resource market distortions and their impacts on firms’ behaviour and the environment.
+Specifically, I investigated two distinct market distortions: the influence of lobby groups in the international waste market and the presence of cross-ownership in the nonrenewable/renewable resource sector.

+Currently, I am exploring the role of critical minerals and their recycling in the transition to clean energy.

 <!---->